 The position lends itself to developing life experience and communication skills, and can also provide preparation for future careers within the criminal justice system, such as policing or corrections.

 The Vancouver Jail is located adjacent the Provincial Courthouse at Main Street and East Cordova.
 It is a challenging work environment – on any given night you may deal with everything from intoxicated persons to murderers.

 Many VPD officers began their careers in the Vancouver Jail.
 For some it was a chance to mature; for others, it was a great employment opportunity while they worked their way through college or university.

 The qualification and selection of Jail Guards is similar to that of our police officer hiring process.

-Jail Guard Applicants: Attending one of the VPD's monthly Information Sessions at the Justice Institute of B.C. in New Westminster is your first step in applying to the VPD.
-The Information Session is the only way you can pick up an application form.
+Jail Guard Applicants: Attending one of the VPD's monthly Information Sessions at the Justice Institute of B.C. in New Westminster is strongly recommended.
+Applying to the VPD is now easier than ever before.
+Your first step is simply to click on the button below:

 To apply for a position as a Vancouver Jail Guard, you must meet the following requirements: